top of page

 Maslow's (1943) Hierarchy of Needs intersected with intergenerational stepped achievement

 But in my twentieth year living in Australia, I realised something quietly unsettling: Maslow likely had no idea what a Chinese Malaysian Australian like me needed.
-His framework was not built with the histories, traumas, or cultural navigations of my ancestors - spanning 5,000 years of Chinese civilisation - in mind.
+His framework was not built with the histories, traumas, or cultural navigations of my ancestors in mind; ancestors whose lives spanned 5,000 years of Chinese civilisation shaped by famine, war, and constant rebuilding and unification.

-This realisation pushed me to revisit Schema Therapy’s core emotional needs with fresh eyes.
-Not to discard them, but to translate them and to understand how they manifest in Asian Australian lives, how they are shaped by cultural logic, and how they can be honoured in therapy without imposing Western ideals.
+This realisation pushed me to revisit Schema Therapy's core emotional needs with fresh eyes.
+Not to discard or substitute them, but to understand how they manifest in Asian Australian lives, how they are shaped by cultural nuances that are often missed or unspoken, and how they can be honoured in therapy without imposing Western ideals.

 These are the core emotional needs as presented by Jeffrey Young, Janet Klosko and Marjorie Weishaar in Schema therapy: a practitioner's guide.
 During the time of writing, there is more empirical research to suggest that core emotional needs can be further expanded/refined - see George Lockwood's, Poul Perris' works.